-Alcohol is a sedative and the most widely used substance.
-At low doses, it acts a stimulant while at high doses it is a potent depressant.
+Alcohol is a sedative and a widely used substance among young people.
+At low doses it acts a stimulant while at high doses it is a potent depressant.
 Alcohol causes many side effects including slurred speech, drowsiness, impaired judgment and in higher doses it can cause vomiting, breathing difficulties and unconsciousness.
 Binge drinking is far more dangerous than casual consumption of alcohol.
 At high doses alcohol can lead to coma, breathing difficulties and death.
-The long-term effects of alcohol are extremely adverse, including liver disease, heart disease, ulcers, and cancers.
+The long-term effects of alcohol are extremely adverse, including liver disease, heart disease, ulcers, and various cancers.

 Teen Use Rates in North Carolina

 The 2017 NC Youth Risk Behavior Survey provides prior 30-day use rates (current use) for North Carolina students from 2011 – 2017.
 Rates are down, but teen alcohol use remains high.